-Membership is designed to help members stay well-informed of new developments in fostering, kinship care, and adoption in Scotland, to access expertise, engage in multi-disciplinary forums, improve practice delivery, evidence regulatory compliance, engage in debate on current issues and offer an opportunity to share policy and practice.
+Membership at AFKA Scotland is designed to help members stay well-informed of new developments in kinship care, fostering and adoption in Scotland, to access expertise, engage in multi-disciplinary forums, improve practice delivery, evidence regulatory compliance, engage in debate on current issues and offer an opportunity to share policy and practice.
 Please see our Corporate membership fees 2023-2024

 Membership provides a number of benefits, including: